microsoft/promptflow/examples/flex-flows/basic/README.md

 # Basic standard flow
-A basic standard flow calls Azure OpenAI with connection info stored in environment variables.
+A basic standard flow define using function entry that calls Azure OpenAI with connection info stored in environment variables.

 ## Prerequisites